xarozorax/30_days_of_python/README.md

         * finally, it allows me to think of other control-flow/data strucures that
         * will allow for better optimization and/or 'enterprisability'

+## He is learning

+I have started watching a video on Git and GitHub, and this **should** be my last 'erroneous' commit... maybe

 Xarozorax - 2023/02/07